 Finding the right approach for you…

-If you have hypermobility/EDS and/or dysautonomia/POTS and have found exercise or Physical Therapy to be unhelpful in the past, please don’t be discouraged.
+If you have hypermobility/EDS and/or dysautonomia/POTS/Long-COVID POTS and have found exercise or Physical Therapy to be unhelpful, please don’t be discouraged.
 You may need to try several different approaches (and perhaps several therapists) before finding a good fit.
 Whenever possible, try to find a therapist that has experience with these conditions and/or is willing to learn.
 Even with an expert therapist/therapy team, trial and error is required to find the most effective and efficient approach for you.

 It is unique to be able to work with a clinician who understands these conditions both professionally and personally.
 Dr Lewan has hypermobile EDS and POTS and is very empathetic toward those dealing with these issues.
 There is a high demand for specialized care and a limited number of online consultations are available for those who do not have access to rehabilitation/management that is specific to HSD/EDS/POTS/Long-COVID POTS.

 If you are seeking in-person physical therapy or telehealth PT in the state of Illinois, you will be directed to Chicago Physical Therapists where Dr. Lewan sees patients.
-Due to high demand, there are times when she is not able to accommodate new patients and you may be given the option of having her perform an extended evaluation/assessment and making recommendations for your care so that another therapist of your choice can continue with ongoing treatment.
+Due to high demand, there are times when she is not able to accommodate new patients.
 She is also available for a limited number of online consults to provide education, resources and self-management tools from a distance.
 If applicable, she may issue recommendations for a local rehabilitation team of your choice.